-- Not when the game is in beta.
+- Not when the album is being mastered.

-- Not when the game is in alpha.
+- Not when you first hit the studio.

 - Not tomorrow.

-I’m going to give you a quick tip in this post and in the future, I’ll write many more in-depth posts about marketing gamedev.
+I’m going to give you a quick tip in this post and in the future, I’ll write many more in-depth posts about marketing music.

 For now, I’m going to give you one thing you can do to get started today.
 This is a small thing you can do right now, after you finish reading this post.